How To Feed A Loon

 • Meanwhile, place the shrimp into your food processor.
 Pulse 4 to 6 times until roughly chopped.
 Or, use a knife to roughly chop the shrimp.

-• Transfer the shrimp to a medium bowl and add the chopped jalapeno, onion, cilantro (1 tbsp each), and 1 tsp salt.
+• Transfer the shrimp to a medium bowl and add the chopped jalapeno, onion, cilantro (1 tablespoon each), and 1 teaspoon salt.
 Stir with a large wooden spoon until fully mixed.

 • Working in batches, carefully place the folded tacos in the hot oil.
 Fry for about 2 to 3 minutes on one side and then carefully flip them over and cook another couple of minutes until golden.
 Drain on paper towels.
 Place on a baking sheet lined with a baking rack and keep warm in a low-temp oven.